About the Program

 - A summary of results and recommendations for ongoing development

-- A comprehensive 360-degree feedback summary of how others perceive the participant's skills and abilities
+- An optional 360-degree feedback summary of how others perceive the participant's skills and abilities

 Dr. Joanie B. Connell is an organizational consultant and leadership coach who specializes in maximizing leadership potential.
 She works with companies to attract, develop, and retain top talent.
 She works with individuals to improve their success and happiness in their careers.
 She is also an author of a recently-released book called “Lessons from the Workplace: What Parents and Schools Are Missing.”